-Year Term 1 Term 2 Term 3 NATURAL FORMS: PORTRAITURE & Students learn The 5-hour Year Work from both 10 Students learn new how to develop DISGUISE: 10 exam is based projects will be a project from This second project on Portraiture. entered as part of skills, such as painting in acrylics and become their initial offers students the with students the students' familiar with a variety ideas through chance to learn new creating a study portfolio. of different artists' to a final piece. skills and of their chosen They can work in work.
+Term 1 Term 2 Term 3 Year NATURAL FORMS: Students learn PORTRAITURE & The 5-hour Year Work from both 10 Students learn new how to develop DISGUISE: 10 exam is based projects will be This second project on Portraiture. entered as part of skills, such as painting a project from in acrylics and become their initial offers students the with students the students' familiar with a variety ideas through chance to learn new creating a study portfolio. of different artists' to a final piece. skills and of their chosen They can work in work.
 They will visit processes, such as artist. sketchbooks or on Kew gardens to sketch mixed-media work, loose paper. and photograph as well as building unusual plants for on existing their coursework. techniques and This extended project working at a larger will last for a term and scale. a half.
-Students choose In the final exam TRIAL EXAM: Between the EXTERNAL the exam question in May, students Fine Art, as a subject, finishes The preparation for Trial and EXAM: they wish to study are given 10 final exam, in May - prior to this, runs from The external and show the skills hours (2 full days September to students they have learned in the Art room) the rest of the exam is set by December.
-The exam have the AQA and runs by producing to produce their exams starting. is based on Disguise, chance to from February appropriate final piece.
-11 is 5 hours long and is improve anv to May. preparatory work. held in the Art room Year 10/11 over one day. work that needs refining.
+Students choose In the final exam TRIAL EXAM: Between the EXTERNAL the exam question in April, students Fine Art, as a The preparation for Trial and EXAM: subject, finishes they wish to study are given 10 final exam, in May - prior to The external and show the skills hours (2 full days this, runs from students September to exam is set by they have learned in the Art room) the rest of the December.
+The exam have the AQA and runs by producing to produce their exams starting. is based on chance to from January final piece. appropriate 11 Portraiture, is 5 hours improve any to late April. preparatory work. long and is held in the Year 10/11 Art room over one day. work that needs refining.